-I have to cover a lot more SEO mistakes to avoid, but the best way to combat duplicate content is make EVERYTHING unique on your site.
+I have to cover a lot more SEO mistakes to avoid, but the best way to combat duplicate content is to make EVERYTHING unique on your site.

 That means unique product descriptions, unique meta descriptions, and that means unique copy for every single page.

 The fourteenth SEO mistake is:

 Some people think on-page SEO is just throwing some keywords on the page and you’re good to go.
 This is very far from the truth.

 There are many points you have to cover to properly optimize a page for search.
 The good news is I created an 80-point on-page SEO checklist you can follow.

 Most people think about how they’re going to target new keywords and create new content.

 There’s nothing inherently wrong with this, but you can a huge return on your investment and time when you focus on improving existing content assets on your site.

 For example, I completely scraped my content that was targeting the keyword “on-page SEO” and replaced it with updated information and new design.

 Keep in mind, this page hasn’t ranked for “on-page SEO” EVER and it’s been up for years.